aoijs/documentation/functions/usdaddobjectproperty.md

 ---
-description: Adds a property (Key) to an existing object.
+description: Adds a property name to an existing object.
 ---

 # $addObjectProperty